Hengle/Nexus-Security.github.io/content/posts/2016-09-09-angry-birds-transformers-1481-mod-data.md

 Angry Birds Transformers 1.48.1 MOD + DATA (Unlimited Money + Unlock) APK For Android

-Angry Birds and Transformers collide in this action\*packed, 3D shoot âem up adventure!
+Angry Birds and Transformers collide in this action\*packed, 3D shoot em up adventure!
 The EggSpark has transformed the eggs into crazed robots who are destroying Piggy Island, but who can stop them?!
 Autobirds, ROLL OUT!

 Have you ever seen an alien robot Angry Bird?
 Enter the AUTOBIRDS!
-This brave band of heroes features Red as Optimus Prime, Chuck as Bumblebee andâ¦ well youâll meet the rest soon.
-Theyâve got lasers and they turn into cars.
-Plus they have arms and legs â" thatâs a first!
+This brave band of heroes features Red as Optimus Prime, Chuck as Bumblebee and¦ well youll meet the rest soon.
+Theyve got lasers and they turn into cars.
+Plus they have arms and legs " thats a first!

 \* COLLECT!
 Unlock a roster of heroes (and villains) with unique attacks and abilities!

 \* DESTROY!
-Leave the slingshot at home â" this time you have some SERIOUS firepower!
+Leave the slingshot at home " this time you have some SERIOUS firepower!

 \* VEHICLES!
 Oh, yes!
-Car, truck, tank or plane â" transform to dodge falling hazards!
+Car, truck, tank or plane " transform to dodge falling hazards!

 \* UPGRADES!
 Get stronger weapons and new abilities for every Transformer!

 \* TAG TEAM!
-Borrow a friendâs character to unleash a devastating two\*bot assault!
+Borrow a friends character to unleash a devastating two\*bot assault!

-\* TELEPODSâ¢!
-Scan âem to unlock, revive or boost your bots!
+\* TELEPODS¢!
+Scan em to unlock, revive or boost your bots!

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Money + Unlock**